arcana-network/docs.arcana/docs/howto/arcana-wallet/index.md

 # Enable {{config.extra.arcana.wallet_name}}

-There are two ways to configure the user blockchain transaction signing experience.
+Manage the user experience during signing of the blockchain transactions by:

-* Using the {{config.extra.arcana.dashboard_name}} to choose built-in or custom {{config.extra.arcana.wallet_name}} UI
+* Selecting the default, built-in, {{config.extra.arcana.wallet_name}} UI or a custom wallet UI
 * Specifying the wallet visibility when creating a new `AuthProvider` instance

 ## Dashboard:  Built-in vs. Custom Wallet UI